QBDI/QBDI/docs/source/api_c.rst

 .. note:: Mnemonics can be instrumented using LLVM convention (You can register a callback on *ADD64rm* or *ADD64rr* for instance).
 .. note:: You can also use "*" as a wildcard. (eg : *ADD\*rr*)

+If the execution of an instruction triggers more than one callback:

+- The callback before the instruction will be called in the reverse order of registration in the VM.
-If the execution of an instruction triggers more than one callback, those will be called in the order they were added to the VM.
+- The callback after the instruction will be called in the order of registration in the VM.

 Memory Callback
 ^^^^^^^^^^^^^^^